 If you have a small mess you need to clean up quickly, reach for a dustbuster.
-We used over 30 compact, handheld vacuums in The Lab, putting them to the test to suction up Cheerios, flour, popcorn kernels, and hair on carpeted surfaces and hardwood floors.
-We also maneuvered them around coffee table books, couch cushions, and furniture legs to see how they handled hard-to-reach spots.
+We've used over 30 of these compact, handheld vacuums in The Lab, putting them to the test to suction up Cheerios, flour, popcorn kernels, and hair on carpeted surfaces and hardwood floors.
+We maneuvered them around coffee table books, couch cushions, and furniture legs to see how they handled hard-to-reach spots.

 Here are the best dustbusters, backed by our testing.